Ganeshjadhav221b/APS2019/README.md

 # APS2019
-This repo. is for my day-today codes.
-Contains some go-to codes for CP, daily use.
+This repo. contains some go-to codes for CP/daily use.
-Initalized during the APS course - 2019, KLE Tech.
+Inital coding was done during the APS course - 2019, KLE Tech.